Paul Bannon (runner)

 Paul Bannon (born 22 March 1954) is a Canadian long-distance runner.
 He won bronze medal in the marathon at the 1978 Commonwealth Games.

 Bannon grew up in Scotland and was a promising junior athlete.
-In 1973 he accepted an athletics scholarship at Memphis State University where in 1991 he was honored in the Memphis Tigers hall of fame.
+In 1973 he accepted an athletics scholarship at Memphis State University.
+All through 1974–1977, he ran long distances races for the school team under his coach – Glenn Hays- where he set numerous records for the team.
+In 1991 he was honored in Memphis Tigers hall of fame, the same team he served in diligently from 1974 -m 1977.

 Bannon moved to Toronto, Ontario, Canada in 1976 and became a member of the Toronto Olympic Club.
 In May 1978 he finished second in the Ottawa Marathon in a time of 2:16:03.2 and within a stride of Brian Maxwell.

 This was quickly followed by breaking the Canadian record for 20 km, finishing in a time of 1:01:06 in Chicago.